chainflip-io/chainflip-squid-integration/README.md

 - Squid adding support for `cfReceive`  to receive the egress calls with tokens from Chainflip.
 This is analogous to Axelar's `executeWithToken`.
 I am not sure if you also aim to support pure general message passing via `cfReceivexCall` as I don't seem to see Axelar's `execute` being implemented.
 Anyway, the expected interface is defined in `ICFReceiver.sol`, a baseline for an example contract is `CFReceiver.sol`, which is used as a receiver in the tests.

 - Integrating the calls `xSwapNative`, `xSwapToken`,`xCallNative`,`xCallToken` to be able to initiate swaps through the Chainflip Vault.
-There are two options for that:
+There are two options that come to my mind:

     **A)** Integrate Chainflip at the same level as Axelar, as in `_bridgeCall()` (aka hardcoded calls in the contract).